Note: You may wish to view the how-to video on this subject.

 2. Conversion parameters

-To modify the behavior of the name sync feature, user options can be set in Tools > Options > Naming Conventions:
+Conversion parameters are specific to each target.
+To modify the behavior of the name sync feature for a target, user options can be set in Tools > Options > Naming Conventions:

 Enable auto-complete: when this option is enabled, auto-completion is active to use the conversion file to type-ahead names as they are created.